1120-IC-DISC Schedule K

 Common Mistakes to Avoid When Filing Schedule K

-Even though the 1120-IC-DISC Schedule K is only one page of Form 1120-IC-DISC, errors or omissions can lead to meaningful tax consequences for both the IC-DISC and its shareholders.
-Below are the most common issues encountered and how to avoid them when filing your 2025 IC-DISC return in 2026.
+Even though the 1120-IC-DISC Schedule K is only a single page of Form 1120-IC-DISC, errors or omissions can lead to severe tax consequences for both the entity and its shareholders.
+Below are the most common pitfalls to avoid when filing your 2025 return in 2026.

 1. Misclassifying Distribution Types